 Music: Composers, artists, and major works

-Anton Bruckner, Symphony No. 7 in E Major, WAB 107 (1883): “It was a hearing of Wagner’s opera Tannhauser in Linz in 1863 at the age of 39 that initiated Bruckner’s inward path to self-discovery.
+Anton Bruckner, Symphony No. 7 in E Major, WAB 107 (1883) (approx. 59-68'): “It was a hearing of Wagner’s opera Tannhauser in Linz in 1863 at the age of 39 that initiated Bruckner’s inward path to self-discovery.
 Wagner, the master of harmonic innovation, was the key to artistic freedom. . . .
 The Symphony No. 7 was Bruckner’s memorial monument to Wagner.”
 “For Bruckner, Wagner was a second deity.
 His expansive thinking, vision, and colorful, gigantic musical structures were deeply influential, if not controlling models.”
 “In the context of history, Bruckner, the slightly eccentric Austrian symphonist and organist (at the monastic church of Sankt Florian near Linz), links the worlds of Schubert and Mahler.
 Each of his nine mature symphonies represents a persistent attempt to pick up where Beethoven’s monumental and enigmatic Ninth Symphony left off . . .”
-Excellent recorded performances are conducted by Fried in 1924, Furtwängler in 1949, Beinum in 1953, Jochum in 1965, Karajan in 1989, Wand in 1992, Sinopoli in 1993, Tintner in 1999, Shani in 2023, and Blomstedt.
+Excellent recorded performances are conducted by Fried in 1924, Furtwängler in 1949, Beinum in 1953, Jochum in 1965, Karajan in 1989, Wand in 1992, Sinopoli in 1993, Tintner in 1999, Shani in 2023, Honeck in 2024, Jurowski in 2024, and Blomstedt.

 “I would like to be like that” is a statement of admiration.
 Franz Liszt expressed his admiration for fellow composers by transcribing their works for the piano, his instrument of choice.
 He transcribed symphonies, including Beethoven’s, which bear the designation S. 464.